solo-io/workshops/gloo-portal/README.md

 Managing APIs with Gloo Portal happens through the use of three resources: the API Doc, the API Product and the Environment.

-API Docs are Kubernetes Custom Resources which packages the API definitions created by the maintainers of an API.
+API Docs are Kubernetes Custom Resources that package the API definitions created by the maintainers of an API.
 Each API Doc maps to a single OpenAPI document.
 The APIs endpoints themselves are provided by backend services.

 Let's create an API Doc using the OpenAPI document of the `v1` version of the `Petstore` demo application: